FjedorGaede/dashify/README.md

 ```
 Note: The return value has to be either a flask template or redirection
 ### Integrate dash security into your app
 You can integrate security by using `DashifySecure` and providing a method to check for access rights for the argument `secure_method`.
 This enables us to use the decorator `@dash_secure` above the `@app.dash_route`.
 It takes in all the arguments and keyword arguments of your security method.
-In this case this is the `allowed_users` list.
+In this case it is the `allowed_users` list.
 ```python
 from flask import Flask
 app = Flask(__name__)